 Vision Insurance is included with all employee health insurance plans and premiums.
 Optical service frequency and hardware (glasses, contact lenses) vary per type of plan selected.
 Employees do not pay a separate premium for vision coverage.
 Learn more at Vision Benefits

 Benefit eligible employees have a choice of dental plans.
 Options include a State of Washington preferred provider dental plan and two managed care plans.
-The coverage options vary based on plan selection.
-Currently, employees do not pay a premium for dental insurance.
+The coverage is mandatory and options vary based on plan selection.
+Employees do not pay a premium for dental insurance.
 Learn more at Dental Benefits

 Medical Flexible Spending Accounts (FSA)